kiliankoe/Alfred/README.md

 print(res.toJSON())
 ```

-That's all!
+That's all! ✨

-## Complex Arguments ##
+## Complex Arguments

 Complex arguments might be a thing you will never use.
 It is possible to extend not only one output of your script but also multiple variables.
 This can be very useful!
 To create complex arguments, just set the arg property of the Item to .complex(...) and inject an instance of ComplexArgument.
 ComplexArgument also has the 'simple' argument in it which you can set on the 'argument' property.
 But you also have the possibility to set a variety of custom variables.
 Just set a dictionary of your values to the variables property of the ComplexArgument instance.
 In Alfred you can then use the values with the ```{var:varName}``` writing style. varName would be the key in the dictionary and the resulting output would be the value in the dictionary.

-## Build it ##
+## Build it

 This library needs Swift 3, so be sure to have the latest swift version installed.
-Type in 'swift build -c release' to build your package in release mode (which will make it a bit faster due to optimizations).
-This creates a binary file in the ./.build/release/ folder with the name of your Package.
-Copy this to the Alfred workflow folder and start it by calling it in the script filter over a bash script.
+Type in `swift build -c release` to build your package in release mode (which will make it a bit faster due to optimizations).
+This creates a binary file in the `.build/release/` folder with the name of your Package.
+Copy this to the Alfred workflow folder and start it by calling it in the script filter over a bash script or directly.

-## License ##
+## License

-This project is under MIT license, see ./LICENSE for more informations.
+This project is under MIT license, see LICENSE for more information.